ethereum/ethereum-org-website/src/content/guides/how-to-swap-tokens/index.md

 # How to: Swap tokens

+Tired of searching for an exchange that lists your favorite tokens?
+You can swap most of the tokens using decentralized exchanges.

 A token swap involves the exchange of two different assets that exist on the Ethereum network, for example swapping ETH for DAI (an ERC-20 token).
-You can swap most of the tokens using decentralized exchanges.
+The process is very fast and cheap.
 You will need to have a crypto wallet to swap tokens.
 If you do not have one already, you can follow this tutorial: [How to: "Register" an Ethereum account](/guides/how-to-register-an-ethereum-account/).

-## 1. Connect your wallet to the decentralized exchange (DEX) of your choice.
+## 1. Connect your wallet to the decentralized exchange (DEX) of your choice

 Some popular exchanges are: